 “[In Andor, we] get to do what, as actors, we always want to do, which is to reveal ourselves, to reveal the machinations, the motivations or the lies or the deception and even when they do kind of enter a private space within that privacy, how much is withheld and how much is given?
 We get to explore a very dangerous place.
 There’s something oddly beautiful about that,” she added.

 This is in particular reference to a moment in episode 4 of Andor, where O’Reilly and Stellan Skarsgård share a delightful interchange.
 It’s a scene which perfectly represents the contrasting social classes of those in the Star Wars universe like never before; a scene preceded by a true representation of the devastating effect of the Empire’s rule on the working class.

 At times, Star Wars: Andor feels like something out of a gritty drama movie, diving into the squalor and misery of those firmly under the boot of the powers that be.
 In other moments, you’ll be stunned by the wonderful technical achievements of the show, more akin to Blade Runner than British realism.

 All the while, though, you feel wonderfully detached from all the restrictions of the Skywalker saga and the inane fan service we see in so many Star Wars products these days.
 As Adria Arjona describes it, Andor is “a lot more human.
 It’s raw, and you really get to meet the common characters of Star Wars.”
 Ultimately, Andor proves you don’t have to be force-sensitive to be compelling, and hopefully, this experiment can free the franchise from the shackles of the past.

-If you want more Star Wars content, check out our guide to The Mandalorian season 3 release date.
+If you want more Star Wars content, check out our guide to the Andor season 2 release date or the The Mandalorian season 3 release date.
 Or, you may be interested in reading our interview with Diego Luna on the process of bringing Andor back to the screen.